kikiutils/nuxt-session/README.md

 Choose how session content is stored.

 If set as a cookie, the [secret](#storagesecret) option must be set and none of the other options can be set.

+If set as an unstorage driver, please refer to the [document](https://unstorage.unjs.io/drivers/memory) for details on how to use it.

 ### storage.keyLength